Yellow-throated Marten: Profile and Information

 Diets

-The yellow-throated marten is a diurnal hunter, who typically hunts in pairs, but can also hunt in packs of three or more.
+The yellow-throated marten is a diurnal hunter who typically hunts in pairs but can also hunt in packs of three or more.

-It has preyed on rodents, mice, hares, snakes, lizards, eggs and ground-nesting birds such as pheasants and Francolins.
+It has preyed on rodents, mice, hares, snakes, lizards, eggs, and ground-nesting birds such as pheasants and Francolins.
 It is confirmed that cats and poultry have been killed.

-It has been established that it feeds on human bodies and is once thought to be capable of attacking an unarmed man in groups of 3 to 4.
+It has been established that it feeds on human bodies and was once thought to be capable of attacking an unarmed man in groups of 3 to 4.
 The yellow-throated marten can prey on small ungulates.

-In the Himalayas and Burma, it is recorded that it frequently kills muntjac fawns, while in Ussuriland the basis of its diet consists of musk deer, especially in winter.
+In the Himalayas and Burma, it is recorded that it frequently kills muntjac fawns, while in Ussuriland, the basis of its diet consists of musk deer, especially in winter.

 Wild boar piglets are also sometimes used.
-They may be preyed on panda cubs and on smaller marten species, such as sands.
+They may be preyed on panda cubs and smaller marten species, such as sands.

 You May Also Like